nicholaswmin/fsm/README.md

 ### Footnotes

 [^1]: There are variants of state machines which can have multiple states,
-      i.e the [*Non-deterministic finite automaton*][ndfsm], where "automaton" is just a fancy term from automata theory for "automatic machine".
+      i.e the [*Non-deterministic finite automaton*][ndfsm].
       This documentation describes a specific type of state machine, the [*Deterministic finite automaton*][dfsm] which can only exist in 1 state.
+      "automaton" is just the fancy  academic term from automata theory meaning "automatic machine".

 [^2]: Just a fancy term for: "takes an infinite number of arguments".
       Also called function of "n-arity" where "arity" = number of arguments.